 Other medical professionals who may attend to your needs include laboratory technicians, imaging technicians, dietitians, therapists, pharmacists, and behavioral health specialists.

 Volunteers support patient care and provide information to families and guests.
-They can be identified by their teal colored uniform and hospital ID badge.
+They can be identified by their blue colored uniform and hospital ID badge.

 Volunteers support patient care and provide information to families and guests.
-They can be identified by their teal colored uniform and hospital ID badge.
+They can be identified by their blue colored uniform and hospital ID badge.

 Concerns, Complaints, and Grievances